georgosgeorgos/BehavioralCloning/README.md

 Then I repeated this process on track two in order to get more data points.

-After the collection process, I had ~ 12k number of data points.
+After the collection process, I had ~ 12k data points.
 I then preprocessed this data by cropping the images and normalizing.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.